jaykungcl/cs50web/README.md

 - Final Project: UMAI - A Recipe Directory

-Please do not hesitate to leave comments or suggestions!! :D
+Please do not hesitate to leave any comments or suggestions!! :D